dflemstr/rq/README.md

 # `rq` [![Build Status](https://travis-ci.org/dflemstr/rq.svg?branch=master)](https://travis-ci.org/dflemstr/rq) [![Build status](https://ci.appveyor.com/api/projects/status/aq916pu1odthadeh?svg=true)](https://ci.appveyor.com/project/dflemstr/rq) [![Crates.io](https://img.shields.io/crates/v/record-query.svg)](https://crates.io/crates/record-query) [![Language (Rust)](https://img.shields.io/badge/powered_by-Rust-blue.svg)](http://www.rust-lang.org/)

-**NOTE**: `rq` no longer ships with a Javascript engine included; instead, it focuses exclusively on format transformation.
+**NOTE**: `rq` no longer ships with query support and a Javascript engine is not included; instead, it focuses exclusively on format transformation.
 You can still pipe into a runtime like node.js if you need Javascript evaluation.
+Please see [this issue](https://github.com/dflemstr/rq/issues/208) to discuss introducing a new query language.

 This is the home of the tool called `rq` (record query).
 It's a tool that's used for performing queries on streams of records in various